It is a new year and we at Workato are super excited to tackle 2021 with more energy than ever before.

 Variables are super useful, and popular!
 Usage of variables has grown 300% in the last year.
 Over 30% of recipes use them.

 Two thirds of those recipes use more than two variables, so this latest update makes it easy and fast for you to declare multiple variables in one step.
-Say goodbye to separate steps for each variable.
+With our January 2021 Product Updates, say goodbye to separate steps for each variable.
 Enjoy improved readability and maintenance with less effort.

 Test and deploy updates to connectors with confidence